fedimint/fedimint/docs/architecture.md

 * `fedimint-core` - common code used by both client and server

 The [user client](#User-Client):
-* `fedimint-client-legacy` - provides a library for sending transactions to the federation which is being phased out
-* `fedimint-client` - provides a library for sending transactions to the federation which is still being developed and will replace `fedimint-client-legacy`
+* `fedimint-client` - provides a library for sending transactions to the federation
 * `fedimint-cli` - cli wrapper around the client library

 The [LN gateway](#LN-Gateway):